 How Is Vitamin B12 Absorbed?

-When you consume B12 with food, it is bound to proteins, but is “freed” in the stomach by specialized cells that release gastric acid.
-(When B12 is obtained through supplementation, this process isn’t necessary because the vitamin is already in free form.)
-After being freed, B12 binds with a compound called R protein which transports B12 from the stomach into the duodenum, the first section of the small intestine.
-In the duodenum, cobalamin leaves R factor and binds with a glycoprotein known as intrinsic factor which is produced by the stomach and salivary glands.[1, 2]
+When you consume B12 with food, it is bound to proteins, but is “freed” in the stomach by specialized cells that release gastric acid (When B12 is obtained through supplementation, this process isn’t necessary because the vitamin is already in free form.)
+After being freed, B12 binds R protein, a compound which transports B12 from the stomach into the duodenum, the first section of the small intestine.
+In the duodenum, cobalamin leaves R factor and binds with intrinsic factor, a glycoprotein produced by the stomach and salivary glands.[1, 2]

 Once bound to intrinsic factor, B12 is absorbed by the ileum, which is the last part of the small intestine.
 It then enters blood circulation as a transcobalamin complex – B12 bound to a protein – which delivers B12 to the cells that need it.
 Because B12 requires intrinsic factor to work, the amount your body can absorb from food or supplements is limited to the amount of intrinsic factor your body can produce.
 Unused, excess B12 is eliminated in urine or feces.